-Manually opening Word template (DOT) files and copying content is not only slow but also increases the chance of missing hidden sections or embedded text.
-Our Java-based REST API is an excellent alternative as it allows applications to read DOT file content automatically.
-It enables consistent text extraction directly from templates.
-Additionally, developers don’t have to rely on heavy desktop tools or format-specific libraries.
-In this article, you’ll learn how to extract text from DOT files using Java in a reliable and scalable way.
-Let’s jump straight in!
+Opening Word template (DOT) files manually and copying their contents is tedious and prone to missing hidden sections or embedded text.
+Our Java‑based REST API offers a powerful alternative, enabling applications to automatically read DOT file content and extract text consistently directly from the templates—without relying on heavyweight desktop tools or format‑specific libraries.
+In this guide, you’ll discover how to extract text from DOT files using Java in a reliable and scalable way.
+Let’s dive in!

 Steps to Extract Text from DOT using Java